 “There was a statement written by JSU, I had also typed in a few edits and words as well and then I was sending things back and forth with a lawyer and that was ultimately what was approved,” said Principal Meredith Inbal.
 “I don’t know what [JSU’s] process was for coming up with the statement.”

-Several members of JSU stated that the students didn’t have part in writing the statement.
+Several members of JSU stated that the students didn’t have any part in writing the statement.

 “I didn’t have a say in what would be announced,” said Yakubov.